Skip to main content

 Based on current trends and some insider conversations:

-Better reasoning models: OpenAI is working on o4.
-DeepSeek just released R1 and is already working on R2.
+Better reasoning models: OpenAI is working on GPT-6.
+DeepSeek is already working on R2.
 The accuracy gap between "good" and "best" is shrinking.

 Multimodal math: Being able to upload a photo of a handwritten problem and get help is already possible, but it's getting better.
 This is huge for accessibility.